vsimundic/helios2-ros2-jazzy-docker/README.md

 ```

 ### Node parameters
-The node declares the following ROS 2 parameters.
+The node declares the following ROS 2 parameters, which can be set in `helios2_ws/src/tree_capture/params/capture_params.yaml`.
+Remember to run `colcon build` after you change the `.yaml`.

 #### Output / dataset labeling
 - `base_dir` (string, default: `BRANCH_vZ`)